Rin313/StegLLM/README_en.md

 ```
 2. Run `linux_mac.sh`

-Below is a simple example, as shown in the image, where a sentence to be hidden can be encrypted into an ordinary article.

 ![StegLLM](img.png "Interface Demo")

+This is a simple example where a hidden sentence can be encrypted as a plain text and allows ** arbitrary text insertion at the beginning and end **, meaning you can insert the result into any text.

 # Using a Custom Model (Optional)